Job Title: Keeper I

 ESSENTIAL DUTIES, SKILLS, AND RESPONSIBILITES:

-- Effectively monitor health and behavior of the animal collection and communicate changes to supervisor and veterinary staff.
+- Monitor health and behavior of the animal collection and communicate changes to supervisor and veterinary staff.
 Oversee administration of medications as applicable.

 - Complete behavioral management training and utilize operant conditioning and enrichment techniques.

 - Actively foster constructive attitudes and positively participate in a team environment.

 - Support Zoo Atlanta and its departments which include marketing, education, veterinary services, facilities and external department initiatives.

 - Demonstrate the ability to coordinate and supervise activities of interns and volunteers.

 - Communicates effectively with supervisory staff and co-workers, both written and orally.

 - When possible, actively participate in workshops, seminars, activities and conferences aimed at continually improving job knowledge and professional development.

 - Good communication skills, an enthusiasm for interacting with the public, and a willingness to give regular talks to guests, special groups, etc.